-Students enrolling in the college assume an obligation to conduct themselves in a manner compatible with the college’s function as an educational institution.
+Students enrolling in Boston Conservatory at Berklee assume an obligation to conduct themselves in a manner compatible with the schools function as an educational institution.
 As a result, reasonable policies, procedures, and regulations have been developed to guarantee each student’s freedom to learn and to protect the fundamental rights of others.

 Student Code of Community Standards

 As an institution of higher education, Boston Conservatory at Berklee provides academic programs within an environment that enhances students’ professional and personal development, preserves the rights of individuals and organized groups, and encourages individuality while affirming a commitment to the community dimensions of campus life.
 Boston Conservatory at Berklee endeavors to provide a living and learning environment in which students can meet their creative, artistic, and personal goals.
 All members of the community are responsible for preserving an environment conducive to the pursuit of the institution’s mission and programs.